Xceptance/xlt-documentation/content/en/xtc/loadtesting/160-start-lt.md

 This will open a popup which prompts you to confirm that you want to abort the current run.
 Depending on the test status (whether any test scenarios have run already, thus producing result data) you may select which result artifacts should be downloaded and whether a report should be created.
 XTC will then stop the running test scenarios and deprovision all agents.

 {{< image src="xtc/loadtest_abort.png" >}}
-Popup after clicking Abort Test
+Popup after clicking _Abort Load Test_ in a test run which is currently STARTING.
 {{< /image >}}

 {{% note notitle %}}